-Nestled in the heart of Yosemite Valley, The Awahnee is one of the most conveniently located hotels in the area — and offers some of the cushiest accommodations around.
+Nestled in the heart of Yosemite Valley, The Ahwahnee is one of the most conveniently located hotels in the area — and offers some of the cushiest accommodations around.
 Known for its gorgeous interior and classic national park-style architecture, this low-key yet lovely resort is a National Historic Landmark, and a true Yosemite treasure.
-Specifically designed to highlight its mountainous surroundings, The Awahnee is a winning combo of woodsy elegance, rich Native American influence, and Art Deco chic.
+Specifically designed to highlight its mountainous surroundings, The Ahwahnee is a winning combo of woodsy elegance, rich Native American influence, and Art Deco chic.
 The hotel boasts several public spaces, including a business center, small heated outdoor pool, a sweet shop, dining room, and a gift shop that focuses on local artisans.
 And, park visitors can take advantage of the free shuttle buses that stop out in front of the hotel and make loops around the whole valley.
-In addition to the 123 well-appointed rooms and suites at The Awahnee, there are 24 on-site cottages for those who want a cozier, more private experience.
-The charming Awahnee is definitely your closest bet to a true boutique hotel.
+In addition to the 123 well-appointed rooms and suites at The Ahwahnee, there are 24 on-site cottages for those who want a cozier, more private experience.
+The charming Ahwahnee is definitely your closest bet to a true boutique hotel.

 Best for Families: Yosemite View Lodge